smarc-project/smarc2/vehicles/hardware/dji/dji_captain/models/system_identification/best_linear_approximation/README.md

   lowest excited line — it is not measured there.
 * **The `.npz`/`.yaml` export only saves the diagonal channels.** If the validation plot shows that the off-diagonal terms matter, `save_model` needs extending.

+## Use of generative AI
+Generative AI was used to rewrite and polish the text above.